 In addition to meeting this growing demand for animal protein, there are other reasons why the meat and dairy sectors are still central to the world economy.
 For starters, a huge number of people around the world are directly or indirectly employed in animal protein production and rely on this sector for their livelihood.
-Another reason is that agriculture incorporating livestock management can actually contribute to restoring ecosystems.
-By grazing in grasslands where other crops cannot grow, livestock convert the grass into food that can be consumed by humans.
+Another reason is that agriculture incorporating sustainable livestock management can actually contribute to restoring ecosystems.
+By grazing in grasslands where other crops cannot grow, livestock converts the grass into food that can be consumed by humans.
 This also helps to retain the grasslands, which in turn restore the soil, take carbon out of the atmosphere, and soak up heavy rain to reduce the risk of flooding.
 In addition, cattle and other ruminants consume residues and by-products from human food and convert them into high quality protein; and their manure can be recycled into fertilizers for crop production.

 But how can we continue to provide high-quality animal protein to a growing global population when our current livestock management systems are not sustainable and we’re already depleting limited resources?